-- Beginning in 2013, maintain good water quality (3-4 m transparency) and keep it at that level.
+- In 2013 efforts were made to maintain good water quality (3-4 m transparency) and keep it at that level.
 (Water quality is essential to eelgrass health and survival and water transparency is necessary to ensure that enough sunlight reaches the eelgrass for photosynthesis.)

 Strategies underway for Goal 1:

 Mount Desert Island Biological Laboratory (MDIBL) has been carrying out eelgrass restoration efforts in Frenchman Bay since 2007.
 These efforts will continue in the priority areas with continued support from volunteers, interns, AmeriCorps members, and the expanding network of Frenchman Bay Partners.
 Here you can view a synthesis of the ongoing eelgrass surveillance and restoration from the Community Lab.